You can jump to the recipe, but you will miss the tips and tricks mentioned in the post

 Whole wheat Vegetarian Calzones

-- 1 medium-size onion cut into juvenile or chopped
+- 1 medium-size onion cut into julienne or chopped

 - 1 small garlic crushed and chopped

-- ½ cup bell peppers cut into juvenile or chopped
+- ½ cup bell peppers cut into julienne or chopped

 - ½ cup Tomato puree